ItsMonarch04/crash-course/docs/adr/0007-backup-archive.md

 ## Consequences

-This archive follows the real host's current durable-journal truth.
-It is not an SSTable checkpoint and must evolve when the real host adopts the simulator store's file set.
+This archive follows the real host's current `cc-log` durable truth.
+It is not an SSTable checkpoint and must evolve when the storage/snapshot file set lands.